CLI & Scriptability API

 --sealed | Sealed quest, where each hero runs in its own git worktree |

---fresh | Archive any prior quest chat before launching |
+--fresh | Archive any prior quest chat before launching.
+A plan the quest master has already authored carries into the new arc |

 quest clear archives the chat aside (recoverably) and leaves the root quest docs (QUEST-LOG.md, DECISIONS.md, HANDOFF.md) untouched. quest end ends the active quest without deleting the shards.